elysiumrealms/sql-interceptor/README.md

 ## Description

-SQLInterceptor is a tool for intercepting and modifying SQL queries.
-It can be used to monitor and adjust SQL queries being executed within an application.
+SQLInterceptor is a tool for intercepting SQL queries.
+It can be used to perform a dry-run and capture SQL queries being executed within a closure.

 ## Features